Rising stars: Michigan's Moore, TCU's Riley guide CFP teams – KION546

 “The connection we have is very strong, the bond we have is very strong.
 Love him with all my heart,” Moore said.

-When offensive coordinator Josh Gattis left Michigan to take the same job at Miami after last season’s playoff run for the Wolverines, Harbaugh promoted Moore from tight ends coach to co-offensive coordinator and offensive line coach.
+When offensive coordinator Josh Gattis left Michigan to take the same job at Miami after last season’s playoff run for the Wolverines, Harbaugh promoted Moore from tight ends coach to co-offensive coordinator.

 Michigan for the second straight year won the Joe Moore Award given to the nation’s best offensive line.
 Michigan is third in the nation in rushing at 5.64 yards per carry, and Moore’s vision and experience with heavy personnel groupings that use multiple tight ends has given the Wolverines the explosive, run-heavy offense that Harbaugh has always strived for.